Jack-Jin-Accenture/adobe-summit-2024-aem-genai/README.md

 If you have an existing project, feel free to add this code to the other project.

 For interest in Accenture's services on this capability please email aemgenaiframework@accenture.com

+We do have a custom license for this from the Accenture Legal Team, please see LICENSE